-One popular FDA-approved laser treatment is called Cellulaze.
-The doctor injects numbing solution into the area, then puts a laser under your skin.
+One popular FDA-approved laser treatment is Cellulaze.
+The doctor injects a numbing solution into the area, then puts a laser under your skin.
 It shoots heat in three directions.
 You can expect about a 75% improvement in your cellulite for about a year.

 Most options are based on the idea that massaging the problem area will increase blood flow and reduce fluid buildup.
 The result: Better-looking hips and buttocks.

 Endermologie (or lipomassage or endermology) is a specific type of mechanical massage.
 A machine with low-pressure suction kneads your skin between two spinning rollers.
 The theory is that the deep massage will break up the connective tissue that causes dimples.
 Most studies show that massage techniques, including endermologie, make your skin look better for a short time but offer no long-term benefit.
 Some experts worry that the suction can cause your skin to slacken prematurely, making it look worse.

 This is a low-energy version of the technology that treats kidney stones.
 It’s a noninvasive treatment that’s given twice a week for 6 or more weeks.
 It could give results for 2 to 6 months, but more research about how well it works and how long results may last is needed.